 In the past, people used compression wraps for broken ribs, but these can hinder deep breathing and increase the risk of pneumonia.
 Doctors, therefore, no longer recommend them.

-Breathing hard during strenuous physical activity can cause the diaphragm to spasm, resulting in a sharp or tight pain.
+Breathing hard during strenuous physical activity can cause the diaphragm to spasm,

 The pain is usually severe enough to interfere with breathing.
 Many people feel as though they are unable to inhale fully and comfortably.
 Symptoms will worsen if the activity continues.